Housedon Haugh at Reedsford

 Access into a large boot room with bench seating and hanging rail.
 With underfloor heating.
 Ideal for dogs.

-Utility room with sink, washing machine and separate dryer.
+Utility room with sink, under counter fridge (no ice box), washing machine and separate dryer.

 Small cloakroom with WC and basin.

-Kitchen with large island unit and two stools, Rangemaster oven with 2 ovens and separate grill, 6 burner gas hob, fridge (no ice box), dishwasher.
-Breakfasting table with four chairs.
+Kitchen with large island unit and two stools, Rangemaster oven with two ovens and separate grill, six-burner gas hob, two dishwashers.
+Breakfast table with four chairs.
 Separate pantry with Fisher & Paykel large double fridge with a separate freezer drawer, microwave.

 Open plan sitting room/dining room comprising dining area with seating for 10 guests, two sofas, armchair, wood burning stove, Smart TV.